Open and transparent management of personal information

 We may collect personal information from you when you interact with us to apply for our products or services, when you renew an existing product or service and when you need to make a claim or have other enquiries about the products and services you have with us.
 Personal information we collect may include sensitive information such as health information or criminal records.
 We may do this by telephone, email, facsimile, through our online service, by post, by using service providers (for example, our call centre operators), and in person from you.

-We also collect personal information about you over the internet, including via our website, online forms, emails and cookies.
+We also collect personal information about you over the internet, including via our website, online forms, emails, cookies and publicly available sources of information (including phonebooks, public websites, records, registries, databases, news articles or social media).

 We may also collect personal information from a third party if it's unreasonable or impractical for us to collect it from you.
 This may include: